 What To Do Next

 Mothers of inpatient newborns and infants, who are at Children’s for a hospital stay, can reach a lactation consultant through your baby’s nursing staff.
 Lactation consultants are available Monday through Friday, 8 a.m. to 4:30 p.m.

 For Mothers Of Outpatient Children

 Children’s Physicians offers outpatient lactation services in Omaha for moms whose babies are not staying at the hospital.
-Services are offered at the 3 locations listed below to offer breastfeeding support after discharge.
+Call 402-955-MILK (6455) to make an appointment.

 We also offer the convenience of tele-lactation, so you can get support in the comfort of your own home.
 Call 402-955-MILK (6455) to schedule a tele-lactation session with one of our expert lactation consultants.